qweryty/image-ai-utils-krita/README.md

 If the connection was not successful, it will show you an error message, which you can use to debug your problem.

 ## Usage tips
+- Only 8-bit RGB/Alpha images with sRGB color profile are currently supported
 - All operations work on active layer only
 - `Img2Img` and `Inpaint` operations perform badly on areas with transparency(this is considered a bug and will be fixed soon)
 - `Inpaint` works by using transparency mask